BPLIM/Workshops/Guides/PseudoData/pseudo_data_guide.md

 use "${path_source}/CB_${M4}_2006.dta"
 ```

 It is really important to follow these guidelines to ensure that results can be safely replicated on the original data.
-If the code is well organized and follows these guidelines then BPLIM staff (or an internal co-author) just needs to change the configuration file *profile.do*.
-The template file that we provide provides some examples on how the researcher should code, based on the settings defined in *profile.do*.
+If the code is well organized and follows these guidelines then BPLIM staff (or an internal co-author) can easily change the configuration file *profile.do* to rerun the analysis on the original data.
+The template file that we provide shows examples on how the researcher should code, based on the settings defined in *profile.do*.
 Below we show the contents of *template.do*:

 ```stata
 * Project      :  pxxx_BPLIM